$T$-equivariant motives of flag varieties: Introduction

 \subsection{Motivation}

-Let $G$ be a split reductive group over a field $k$ with split maximal torus $T$ contained in a Borel $B$.
+Let $G$ be a split reductive group over a field $k$ with split maximal torus $T$ contained in a Borel subgroup $B$ of $G$.
 The geometry of the flag variety $G/B$ plays an important role in representation theory and the Langlands program.
-One of this aspects is to analyze the $T$-equivariant cycles of Schubert cells.
+One of the aspects is to analyze the $T$-equivariant cycles of Schubert cells.
 There are various results on the $T$-equivariant intersection theory of a flag variety (cf. \cite{Brion}) or even on the $T$-equivariant $K_{0}$ of it (cf. \cite{Uma}).
 For example, $A^{\bullet}_{T}(G/B)$ has an $A^{\bullet}_{T}(k)$-basis given by precisely the classes of the Schubert cells.
-Analogously the same is true for $K_{T}(G/B)$, i.e. the classes of the Schubert cells yield an $R(T)$-basis.
-There is no canonical way to imply the former via the latter, as the equivariant Riemann-Roch fails without completion (cf. \cite{KriRR}).
-Also one could expect, that the higher $T$-equivariant $K$-groups behave similarly as the $0$-th part but as far as the author knows, this was also never shown.
-One idea to resolve this, is via passage to the motivic theory, which implies both results simultaneously.
+Analogously the same is true for $K^{T}_{0}(G/B)$, i.e. the classes of the Schubert cells yield an $R(T)$-basis.
+There is no canonical way to imply the former via the latter, as the equivariant Chern character map fails to be an isomorphism without completion along the augmentation ideal (cf. \cite[Thm.
+1.2]{KriRR}).
+But this result shows that after completion this was to be expected, also for higher $K$-theory.
+One idea to bypass this problem is via passage to the motivic theory, which implies both results simultaneously.
 Motives were famously envisioned by Grothendieck.
 For any variety $X$ one should be able to encode the analogous behaviors of cohomology theories in an abelian category, the category of motives of $X$.
 In our context, the similar behavior of $T$-equivariant $K$-theory and intersection theory of a flag variety should be seen motivically.
 This is the starting point of this article.